Aug 8 – Memorial for St. Dominic, priest, religious founder

 Dominic (1170-1221) was born of wealthy Spanish nobility, and was the son of Blessed Joan of Aza.
 Joan had difficulty conceiving and prayed at the shrine of St. Dominic of Silos, who had a tradition of patronage of that problem.
 When she became pregnant, she named the child in honour of the saint.
 While pregnant, Joan had a vision that her unborn child was a dog who would set the world on fire with a torch it carried in its mouth.
 A dog with a torch in its mouth became a symbol for the Order he founded, the Dominicans.
 At Dominic’s baptism, Joan saw a star shining from his chest, which became another of his symbols in art, and led to his patronage of astronomy.

 Dominic was a priest who worked for clerical reform.
 He had a life-long apostolate among heretics, especially Albigensians, and especially in France.
 He founded the Order of Friars Preachers (Dominicans) in 1215, a group who lived a simple, austere life.
-He also founded an order for nuns dedicated to the care of young girls.
+He also founded an order of nuns dedicated to the care of young girls.

 At one point, Dominic became discouraged at the progress of his mission; no matter how much he worked, heresies remained.
 But he received a vision from Our Lady, who showed him a wreath of roses, representing the rosary.
 She told him to say the rosary daily, teach it to all who would listen, and eventually the true faith would win out.
 Dominic is often credited with the invention of the rosary; it actually pre-dates him, but he certainly spread devotion to it, and used it to strengthen his own spiritual life.

-Legend says that Dominic received a vision of a beggar who, like Dominic, would do great things for the Faith.
+Legend says that Dominic received a vision of a beggar who, like Dominic, would do great things for the faith.
 Dominic met the beggar the next day.
 He embraced him and said, “You are my companion and must walk with me.
 If we hold together, no earthly power can withstand us.”
 The beggar was St. Francis of Assisi.

 - Patron Saint Index